Tadhg Hickey: Early life and education

-Career
+Comedy

-In addition to his work in theatre, Hickey also worked in television and film.
+Hickey has worked in television and film.
 Some of these productions, broadcast on RTÉ, included Ronanism (2015), and The School (2017).

-As a writer, Hickey has written several stage plays, including GATMAN and In One Eye, Out the Other, which were performed in theatres such as the Everyman in Cork, Smock Alley in Dublin, and the Playhouse in Derry.
+Hickey has written several stage plays, including GATMAN and In One Eye, Out the Other, which were performed in theatres such as the Everyman in Cork, Smock Alley in Dublin, and the Playhouse in Derry.

 In 2019, he was shortlisted for a "best performer" award at the Dublin Fringe Festival.
 A short film, written by Hickey and titled Uisce Beatha, won the first runner-up prize at the Ford '8 Minutes' short film competition in 2012.

 Hickey has stated that his comedy draws inspiration from numerous sources, including the British version of The Office, J. D. Salinger’s 1951 work The Catcher in the Rye, Claire Keegan's 2021 novel Small Things like These, James Joyce, Kehinde Andrews, Steve Coogan (in particular his Alan Partridge character) and John Pilger.
-He is also a supporter of Welsh and Scottish independence.

 In autumn 2023, Hickey had been touring with his stand-up show titled The Marxist Terrorist-Supporting Scumbag Tour in the UK and Ireland.
 This show focused on themes such as dysfunctional families and decolonialism or as he quoted "his raison d'être - trying to break up the United Kingdom through the unusual medium of comedy".